 Yes, you can terminate this H-1B employee now, or at any time while your H-1B petition remains valid.
 To do so, there are two specific things you need to take care of.

-The first thing is that you need to offer to pay for the employee's return transportation to his last country of residence abroad.
-You may recall from when you signed the "H Classification Supplement to Form I-129" as part of your H-1B petition that you agreed to do this.
+The first thing is that your company needs to do is offer to pay for the H-1B employee's return transportation to his last country of residence abroad.
+You might recall from early in the process when you signed the "H Classification Supplement to Form I-129" as part of your H-1B petition that you agreed to do this.